SJoCurtis/191work/README.md

 - Time management.
 My spirit animal is the sloth, I'm literally slow at everything.
 I always feel real zenned and chilled out so I wait forever to do anything pressing.
 Thus Im always scrambling at the last moment. _Chill_.

 ## Successes I've Had
 - Not combusting.
-Ive been known to sort of implode when Im stressed.
+I've been known to sort of implode when I'm stressed.
 Never externally, I just sort of sit there internally screaming.
 Has yet to happen, ~~but it will.~~
 - Not entirely failing at everything and giving up because I suck.
 - Haven't set laptop on fire yet....
-Ive thought about it.
-Ive resisted the urge.
+I've thought about it.
+I've resisted the urge.

 ### Things I've "Learned"
 ```